Best Crypto Exchanges for Beginners

 Account Security

-Security is paramount when dealing with cryptocurrency exchanges.
-The CFTC provides guidance on protecting yourself from fraud in cryptocurrency markets.
+Your security should be paramount when dealing with cryptocurrency exchanges.
+The CFTC provides guidance on protecting yourself from fraud in cryptocurrency markets, and you must follow these recommendations carefully.

 • Strong Passwords: Use unique, complex passwords for each exchange